aggregator

 Online feed aggregators (just to name a few):

-There are also many offline feed aggregators, which are present in various forms like stand-alone applications and extensions to browsers and email clients.
+There are also many standalone RSS feed aggregators, which are present in various forms like stand-alone applications and extensions to browsers and email clients.
 It is also increasingly popular to have feeds aggregation built-in into a web-browser.

 Offline feed readers: